Skip to Main Content

 Section 13A-11-75

-(Effective until the implementation of Act 2021-246) Permit to carry pistol in vehicle or concealed on person - Issuance; fee; revocation; release of information.
+(Effective until the implementation of Act 2021-246) Permit to carry a pistol in a vehicle or concealed on the person - Issuance; fee; revocation; release of information.

 (a)(1) An Alabama resident who is 19 years of age or more may apply to the sheriff of his or her county of residence for issuance or renewal of a concealed carry permit, valid for one year or five years.